What-Is-Local_Banner_1.jpg

 Economic

 The economic benefits centre around rural development and (rural) economic regeneration.
-Local food systems and SFSC offer new employment opportunities, greater infrastructure and increase the demand in local services.
-In a SFSC, farmers and producers are able to put a ‘premium’ on their product, as well as cut out extra intermediaries, which can both lead to an increase of income.4 Farmers markets or other local markets can also promote business for shops surrounding the markets, driving people to explore regions that are less visited.4
+Local food systems and SFSC offer new employment opportunities, greater infrastructure and increase the demand for local services.
+In an SFSC, farmers and producers can put a ‘premium’ on their product, as well as cut out extra intermediaries, which can both lead to an increase in income.4 Farmers markets or other local markets can also promote business for retailers surrounding the markets, driving people to explore regions that are less visited.4

 Environmental

-Nevertheless, buying local ,whatever that might mean for you, and taking part in short food supply chains can be a good first step to have a positive impact on our planet and the people involved in our food system.
+Nevertheless, buying local - whatever that might mean for you - and taking part in short food supply chains can be a good first step to having a positive impact on our planet and the people involved in our food system.

 Most viewed